joshua-t-hill/CS341GroupProject/README.txt

 	Added some fucntionality to CreateAccountPage

-	Moved all pages besides App and AppShell into Pages folder for organization purposes Added icons to Map, Camera, and Feed tabs; reduced amount of tabs
+	Moved all pages besides App and AppShell into Pages folder for organization purposes Added icons and made tab names more compact for Map, Camera, and Feed tabs; reduced amount of tabs :) :)
+	Set up project database and put access information in Constants.cs Designed and implemented a table for MapPage to store Pin information with consideration for future feature implementation :) :) :)
+	Researched Pin event handlers to customize on-tap actions; wasn't able to get working as planned so commented out for later reference
+	Leverage generic information window for on-tap event on Pins to show plant names and unique ID numbers fetched dynamically from SQL database; not final design :)